Lymm High School: History

 The school became a (Controlled) Grammar School under the changes of an Education Act and Students were admitted to the school without payment of fees.
 A history of the school was written and published by a history master at the school, Derrick M Kay, in 1960.
 This was republished in facsimile by former students in 2021.
 It gave significantly more information than is currently recorded in this summary of the School's pedigree.
 At a similar time application was made to the College of Heralds and received for the full Coat of Arms.
 A revision of the School's Blazer Badge and Sixth Form Tie followed.
 The School was supported throughout by an enthusiastic Parent Teachers Association and Old Pupils Association who raised significant funds which paid for the provision of a swimming pool, a school camp in Anglesey near R.A.F.
 Valley and many other facilities to improve the life of the students.

 The two institutions remained separate until their amalgamation under the Comprehensive system in the early 1980s In the Grammar School Road buildings were sold and demolished to make way for housing.

 In the 1990s and early 2000s a development programme saw much of the surrounding farmland being bought for playing fields, and many of the existing playing fields being built on.
 This programme reached its peak in 2002, with the opening of the new Sixth Form Building (the original Sixth Form Building, from the amalgamation in 1994 until 2002, being sited in the old stable block of the original Oughtrington Hall).

 Location

-The school is located on Oughtrington Lane, towards the eastern side of Lymm village, adjacent to the village Cricket Club in the grounds of Oughtrington Hall, which houses the school library.
+The school is located on Oughtrington Lane, towards the eastern side of Lymm village, adjacent to the village Cricket Club in the grounds of Oughtrington Hall.
 In addition to the old hall and stables, there are 5 newer buildings (Blocks A, B, D, E, L, N and S) which house the majority of the classrooms and specialist facilities.
 The Original Sixth Form Block (Block S) contains a large central room known as the hexagon, where the sixth form students gather in their study periods, break and lunch, but can double up as a formal gathering area when required, for both school and non-school purposes.